gohurali/DiscordBotOne/README.md

 	* Bot says bye to the user
 * !hibotone
 	* Bot says hi back to user and pings them directly

+#### Goals:
+* When a user pings the bot for help, bot to ping the user back with basic help information on how to use the server bot